OpenPress-ai/openpress/docs/dementor_editor.md

 ## Next Steps

-1. Begin by porting the core editor functionality and basic UI.
+1. Begin by porting the core editor functionality from `editor.js`, `editor-base.js`, and `editor-document.js`.
+2. Implement basic components and controls.
-2. Implement the drag-and-drop feature and real-time preview.
+3. Develop the drag-and-drop feature and real-time preview.
-3. Gradually add more advanced features like undo/redo and responsive editing.
+4. Gradually add more advanced features like undo/redo and responsive editing.
-4. Continuously test and refine the editor as it's being developed.
+5. Continuously test and refine the editor as it's being developed.

-By following this plan, we'll create a robust and feature-rich editor for our Dementor page builder, leveraging the strengths of Elementor while adapting it to our Laravel-based architecture.
+By following this plan, we'll create a robust and feature-rich editor for our Dementor page builder, leveraging the strengths of Elementor while adapting it to our Laravel and Vue.js-based architecture.